 What if you could triple up your conversions, get a more engaged audience, and explode your online presence?
-This is the power of Facebook Pixel.
+This is the power of Meta Pixel.
 So, what is exactly Meta Pixel, and how can it help you boost your business?

-The Facebook Pixel is a few lines of code by Facebook that allows you to track people’s behaviors and actions on a particular page-page.
-This piece of code is placed on the header section of the website and the information that it gives is powerful for building Facebook ads that are relevant to your ideal customers!
+The Meta Pixel is a few lines of code by Meta (formerly Facebook) that allows you to track people’s behaviors and actions on a particular web page.
+This piece of code is placed on the header section of the website and the information that it gives is powerful for building Meta ads that are relevant to your ideal customers!

-You may be leveraging Facebook ads or considering doing so to promote your business.
+You may be leveraging Meta ads or considering doing so to promote your business.
 Or even, you’re managing a client’s ad account.

-No matter what you’re doing, not using the Facebook Pixel while running Facebook ads is a risk you cannot afford to take!
+No matter what you’re doing, not using the Meta Pixel while running Facebook ads is a risk you cannot afford to take!

 This quick beginners’ guide aims to educate you more about the basics of the Facebook Pixel, what it is, what is it used for, and why should you be using it for getting the maximum out of your advertising budget and efforts!

-The Facebook Pixel is a couple lines of code by Facebook that helps you better understand people’s behaviors and actions on your site.
+The Meta Pixel (formerly Facebook Pixel) is a couple lines of code by Meta that helps you better understand people’s behaviors and actions on your site.

 This piece of code is placed on the header section of your website and allows you to exactly track every action that’s taken on the site.

-The power of the Facebook Pixel is essential for building relevant Facebook ads to your exact audience.
+The power of the Meta Pixel is essential for building relevant Meta ads for your exact audience.

-The Facebook Pixel Helper is a Chrome extension offered by Facebook and it’s actually a troubleshooting tool to make sure that you’ve successfully validated the Facebook Pixel on your site.
+The Meta Pixel Helper is a Chrome extension offered by Meta and it’s actually a troubleshooting tool to make sure that you’ve successfully validated the Facebook Pixel on your site.

-THe Facebook Pixel Helper is a totally free tool and it takes 1 minute max to be added to your Chrome browser as an extension.
+It is totally free tool and it takes 1-minute max to be added to your Chrome browser as an extension.

 After installing it, it should look something like this when landing a website that has a valid Facebook Pixel in its header: